 Interested in learning about guitar chord theory?
-Our introductory guide explains (in very simple terms) what chords are, how to read chord charts, how chords are named and how chords are constructed.
-So if you have ever wanted to understand chord theory rather than simply memorising individual chord shapes this guide is for you.
+Our introductory guide explains (in very simple terms) how to read chord charts, how chords are named and how they are constructed.
+So if you have ever wanted to understand chord theory rather than simply memorizing individual shapes on the fretboard this guide is for you.

 What are chords?

 A chord is a combination of three or more different notes played at the same time, usually to support a melody.

 This doesn’t mean playing any combination of three or more notes on the guitar will sound musical.
 But, technically, provided you are playing a combination of three or more notes at the same time, you are playing a chord.

 Chords can be categorized based on the number of notes they are constructed from and include triads, seventh and extended chords.

 Triads consist of three notes, the root note, third and fifth.

 There are four types, or qualities of triad.
 These are known as major, minor, augmented and diminished and are the among the most common chords played on guitar.